superpeter55/superpeter55/README.md

 </details>

 <details>
-  <summary><b> Tracking User Activity </b></summary>
+  <summary><b> Tracking User Activity Pipeline</b></summary>

   ### Description
-The purpose of this project is build a pipelane that lands data in Hadoop Filesystem in a queryable format.
-Using Google Cloud Platform and Docker Containers to run all my applications, I fetch a nested json file of online assessment data and built a pipeline using Kafka and Spark.
-I also used PySpark queries to find some basic information about the data.
+This is a pipeline that lands data in Hadoop Filesystem in a queryable format.
+Using Google Cloud Platform and Docker Containers to run all my applications, I fetch a nested json file of online assessment data and build a pipeline using Kafka and Spark.
+PySpark queries are used to perform analytics on the data.
 The report linked below has a detailed breakdown of how my pipeline was built as well as my findings from this dataset.
     <br/>
   ### Tools Used